cloudfoundry/cf-for-k8s/docs/deploy.md

    ```console
    cf push test-node-app -p tests/smoke/assets/test-node-app
    ```

-   You should she the following output from the above command
+   You should see the following output from the above command:
    ```console
    Pushing app test-node-app to org test-org / space test-space as admin...
    Getting app info...
    Creating app with these attributes...

    ... omitted for brevity ...

    type: web
    instances: 1/1
    memory usage: 1024M